ECONOMICS RESEARCH PROPOSAL CHECKLIST

 - Submission target dates for regular proposals are January 18th and August 18th.

-- Dissertation Improvement proposals submitted to the Economics Program have the same dates.
-The proposal format is somewhat different, however, more information about the nature of dissertation grants, applicant eligibility, and proposal processing is given in: SBE Doctoral Dissertation Research Improvement Grants.
+- Dissertation improvement proposals submitted to the Economics Program have the same target dates as regular proposals.
+Their proposal format is somewhat different, however, more information about the nature of dissertation grants, applicant eligibility, and proposal processing is given in the Synopsis on the Economics Program Web Site.

 - All Economics proposals must be submitted electronically via Fastlane or Grants.gov.